Skip to content

 Three things sit on Side A because they cut across all five microsites:

 Care plans → — One maintenance ladder for everything we ship.
-Basic Care at $750/mo through Strategic Growth at $10,000+/mo, plus pure-dev Starter / Growth / Scale buckets.
-Same plan whether the thing being maintained is a Signal lander or an enterprise SaaS.
+Hearth Care at $750/mo through Olympian Care at $10,000+/mo, plus pure-dev Hearth / Aegis / Olympian buckets.
+The same ladder applies to an Arcadia marketing site and an enterprise SaaS system.

 Discovery products → — Six paid discoveries across the catalog.
 SiteLift Fit Check at $750, Website Migration Audit at $1,500, then four quote-based discoveries from $3,500 to $15,000 covering web apps, AI, mobile, and SaaS strategy.
 If you don't know which microsite you belong on, start here.

-You'll know whether we're a fit by the end of the first call.
-If we're not, we'll tell you so, and recommend someone who is.
+You'll know whether the work fits the published scope by the end of the first call.
+If it does not, we'll say so plainly.

 That's everything that needs to be on the front of the sleeve.
 The rest of the record is below.
 Read on →